MiriamLL/seamonas/README.md

 - Harmonized **column names** and guidance for completing each entry.
 - Unified **descriptions** for field entries, includes abiotic structures, activity codes, associations.
-- One **trip example** from a monitoring containing basic trip information.
+- One trip example from a fictional monitoring containing basic **trip** information.
-- One **survey example** from a monitoring containing survey information.
+- One survey example from a fictional monitoring containing **survey** information.
-- One survey example from a monitoring containing **species detected and specifications**.
+- One survey example from a fictional monitoring containing **species detected and specifications**.

 ## Installation